kabirrajsingh/ondc_pincodeServiceability/README.md

 3. PRINT,PIN,PINCODE- Prints the companies serviceable in the Pincode field.
 Ex- PRINT,PIN,614599
 4. PRINT,COMPANY,company_name- Prints the pincodes serviceable in the company_name field.
 Ex- PRINT,COMPANY,DVUGWTNT

-So a while input may look like this-
+So a while input may look like this-<br/>
 5<br/>
 PVTPPE,846912<br/>
 PVTPPE,846913<br/>